-Wart needling and curettage is a wart removal treatment and a minimally invasive procedure designed to treat plantar warts (verruca).
+Wart needling and curettage is a wart removal solution and a minimally invasive procedure designed to remove plantar warts (verruca).
 This method is also known as Falknor’s needling method, which was introduced by Podiatrist Dr Gordon Falknor in 1969.

 The principle behind this technique is to break down the wart tissue and allow blood to reach the area.
 This recruits the body’s immune cells to recognize and kill the viral-infected cells.

-Wart needling has proved to be high-effective in treating warts, superior to other methods such as cryotherapy (wart freezing).
+Wart needling is one of the solutions to address plantar warts other than cryotherapy (freezing).
 Studies have shown cure rates of above 85%1 and it is considered a relatively safe procedure.

 Wart needling is also a one-off treatment, unlike cryotherapy where patients often undergo multiple weekly treatments to achieve resolution.
 There is practically no downtime, and patients can walk out of the clinic after the procedure.

 Wart needling and curettage are performed in the clinic and take approximately 20 to 30 minutes.
 This is not considered surgery and there will be no stitching required.
 The procedure is also painless as local anaesthesia will be used.